Mounapriya/Bookpicks/README.md

 3. Enter a book title in the search box and click "Get Recommendations".

 ## Technical Details

-The recommendation engine works as follows:
+## Technical Details

+This project uses a combination of frontend and backend technologies:

+*   **Frontend:** The user interface is built using HTML for structure, CSS for styling, and client-side JavaScript for interactive elements like the auto-complete search box.
+Bootstrap is used for responsive design and styling.
+*   **Backend:** The backend logic, including data loading, preprocessing, recommendation engine, and API endpoints, is implemented in Python using the Flask framework.
+*   **Recommendation Engine:**
     1.  **Data Preprocessing:** The book data (title, author, publisher, language code) is combined into a single "tags" field.
     2.  **TF-IDF Vectorization:** The TF-IDF (Term Frequency-Inverse Document Frequency) algorithm is used to convert the text data into numerical vectors.
     3.  **Cosine Similarity:** Cosine similarity is calculated between the vectors to determine the similarity between books.
     4.  **Recommendations:** The top 5 most similar books are returned as recommendations.

 ## Data Source